-Introducing digital sustainability into the workplace plays a key role in corporate social responsibility.
+Digital sustainability in the workplace plays a key role in corporate social responsibility.

-Digital process automation can help your organisation reduce carbon footprint.
-Moreover, it can contribute to the environmental sustainability of the eco-system, as it reduces many forms of pollution.
+Digital technology and sustainability helps organisations to reduce carbon footprint.
+Moreover, it contributes to the econsystem as it reduces many forms of pollution.

 Across the globe, in just 40 years, 1 billion hectares of forest areas have been cut down.